CoskunGorkem/TF2-LSTM-Currency-Prediction/README.md

 Virtual Environment should be used whenever you work on any Python-based project.
 It is generally good to have one new virtual environment for every Python-based project you work on.
 So the dependencies of every project are isolated from the system and each other.

-After clonning the repository, please follow the below commands.
+Please follow the below commands.
 ```bash
 $ pip install virtualenv
 $ virtualenv --version